thkukuk/hugo-pure-personal/README.md

 ```

 ## Customizing
-A `config.toml` file with all options should be created:
+A `config.toml` file with all necessary options should be created:

 ```toml
 baseURL = "https://www.example.com/"